-Do you have 5 days to spend in New York?
+Many people decide to take a long weekend in New York.
+But with five days or more, you can see so much more of the city!
 Here is my 5-day itinerary for NYC to help you plan your trip.
-Although if you have longer then make sure you check out my post full of things to do outside of the city.
+Although if you have longer then make sure you check out my post full of things to do outside of the city for a little inspiration to help you make the most of your time in New York City.

-- To get your bearings walk the streets a bit figure out the subway system.
-Get yourself to Time Square for a quick photo then head over to 5th Avenue and then uptown to Central Park.
+Midtown is ‘tourist central’ so don’t be shy and get yourself to Time Square for a quick photo, then head across to 5th Avenue and then turn left and make your way uptown to Central Park.

-- Get up early!
-Head to 42nd Street to get in the que for The Ride.
-If you want evening tickets then you need to get there for 8 am.
+Get up early and head to 42nd Street to get in the queue for The Ride.
+If you want evening tickets then you need to get there at 8 am.
 The office opens at 9 am so you will be in for a wait.
-There is a McDonalds where the queue is so if there are 2 of you take it in turns in having breakfast and warm breaks!
+There is a McDonalds where the queue is so if there are 2 of you take it in turns in having breakfast.

 Budget: Total cost to do without NYP $111

-- We pretty much spent the WHOLE morning picking up tickets!
-Now I know this was not the most exciting morning as most of it was spent queuing and travelling on the subway/ walking.
+We pretty much spent the WHOLE morning picking up tickets!
+Now I know this was not the most exciting morning as most of it was spent queuing and traveling on the subway/ walking.
 But it was worth it as we got it all out of the way.

-- Next headed straight for the subway back downtown to the 9/11 Memorial and Museum.
+Next head straight for the subway back downtown to the 9/11 Memorial and Museum.
 You will need 2-3 hours here and be warned it’s really emotional.
 I was exhausted when I came out of there and wished we didn’t have to do anything else.

 Budget: Total cost without NYP $131